“The best things in life are free

 -from Money (That’s What I Want), written by Berry Gordy and Janie Bradford.

 For over 50 years, people have been singing along with the chorus, “I need money – that’s what I want!”
 And for those with whole life insurance policies, there are several ways for policyholders to get “a whole lotta money” when needed.
-For an overview of how to use life insurance to get cash when needed (a strategy that has not been lost on the top 1%), keep reading.
-For a deep dive that explores the financial secrets of the 1%, enroll in our free webinar “Surprising Secrets From the 1% Rulebook”.
+For an overview of how to use life insurance while alive to get cash when needed (a strategy that has not been lost on the top 1%), keep reading.
+And if you’re interested in a deep dive that explores the financial secrets of the 1%, enroll in our free webinar “Surprising Secrets From the 1% Rulebook”.

-How To Use Life Insurance To Get Cash When You Need It
+How to Use Life Insurance While Alive to Get Cash When You Need It

 1. Surrender Your Policy for its Cash Value.

-Once seen as the “only” option if a policy was no longer wanted, needed, or affordable, many policyholders still take this option simply because they do not understand the other options available to them.
+Once seen as the “only” option for using life insurance while alive (if a policy was no longer wanted, needed, or affordable) many policyholders still take this option simply because they do not understand the other options available to them.
 This isn’t typically the option we recommend as you’ll surrender all policy benefits along with your policy… plus, you may short-change yourself.

 2. Sell Your Life Insurance Policy for Cash

-As we have talked about in our posts about Life Settlements, one way to get cash when you need it is to sell your policy and the rights to your death benefit.
+As we have talked about in our posts about Life Settlements, one way of using life insurance while alive to get cash when you need it is to sell your policy and the rights to your death benefit.
 This option has only been widely available the last few decades, and it is increasing in popularity.
-Selling a policy can work well for people who are very elderly and/or suffering from serious health issues, both which increase the likelihood that there will be willing buyers.
+Selling a policy can work well for people who are very elderly and/or suffering from serious health issues, both of which increase the likelihood that there will be willing buyers.
 But what if you’re 50 years old and competing in marathons?

 3. Withdraw Your Cash Value of a Whole Life Insurance Policy

-4. Borrow Against the Cash Value on Whole Insurance
+4. Borrow Against the Cash Value on Whole Life Insurance

 Typically, people borrow against their cash value by going directly to the life insurance company for the loan.
-Since the cash value is collateral and the company has that in their possession, this is also fast and hassle-free (no credit checks, pay stubs, or approval process).
+Since the cash value is collateral and the company has that in its possession, this is also a fast and hassle-free method of how to use life insurance while alive (with no credit checks, pay stubs, or approval process).
 If the rates at your bank are better, you might be able to borrow from your bank instead, still using your cash value as collateral.
-(Ask your banker, or explore potential sources here.)
+(Ask your banker for more information.)

 People and even financial advisors often talk about “borrowing your cash value.”
 But that is a misleading, inaccurate phrase.
 You don’t actually borrow the cash value itself (nor do you pay back interest to yourself, in spite of what you might have been told).
 If you’re borrowing from your insurance company, you’re leveraging your cash value by borrowing against it.